mapbox/logbt/readme.md

 ### FAQ

+#### Q: core file may not match

-**Q:** I'm seeing a warning in the backtrace that says "core file may not match specified executable file".
+I'm seeing a warning in the backtrace that says "core file may not match specified executable file".
 Why is that happening and is it a problem?

+**Answer:**

-As long as your backtrace looks decent, that warning is not be a problem.
-It is expected if the program you launched with `logbt` has customized its process "title".
+This is normal and harmless if the program you launched with `logbt` has customized its process "title".
 For example, with `node` you can do:

 ```js
 process.title = 'custom-name';
 ```

-When `gdb` prints `core file may not match specified executable file` it is because it has noticed that the binary name `node` does not match `custom-name`.
-This is harmless.
+When `gdb` prints `core file may not match specified executable file` it is saying that it noticed your modification of the process title.

+#### Q: non-tracked corefiles

-**Q:** I'm seeing a message from logbt like `[logbt] No corefile found at /tmp/logbt-coredumps/core.641.*`.
+I'm seeing a message from logbt like `[logbt] No corefile found at /tmp/logbt-coredumps/core.641.*`.
 Is that a problem or indication that backtraces are not working?

-If you still see a backtrace after that, everything is okay.
-If you see a backtrace you also will have seen a message from logbt like this before printing the backtrace:
+**Answer:**

+If you also see a message following it like:

 ```
 [logbt] Found corefile (non-tracked) at /tmp/logbt-coredumps/core.642.!root!.nvm!versions!node!v4.7.2!bin!node
 [logbt] Processing cores...
 ```

-What is likely happening is that you've passed to `logbt` a program that is not the one that crashed but rather the parent of a child that crashed.
-In this case `logbt` will not be able to find the coredump by `<pid>` because `logbt` only tracks the `<pid>` of the parent.
-If a child crashes `logbt` should still find the coredump but considers it `(non-tracked)`, which just means it found a coredump from some program besides the parent.
+Then everything is okay.
+What is happening is that `logbt` uses the `<pid>` (process id) of the program it launches to look for a corefile when that program crashes.
+Let's call that program the `parent` process.
+In this case the `parent` did not crash (pid of 641) but a program it launched (a child) crashed (pid of 642).
+Because the parent correctly reported the crash to `logbt` (via returning an exit code indicating a crash) then `logbt` knows to look harder for corefiles that may have been created from a crashing child.
+In this case `logbt` prints a message that it found a `(non-tracked)` corefile to indicate a child crashed rather than a parent.